Child custody determinations generally have to be reviewed by the courts in Ohio and sometimes require the investigation of a Guardian Ad-L item.

 The custody determination methods above do not contemplate a family situation that requires expedited action by the courts.
 In some instances, an emergency arises within a family which warrants a swifter custody determination, though it may only be temporary.
 In those circumstances, a motion of the court for its order of “Emergency Temporary Custody” is the proper legal procedure to employ.

 Emergency temporary custody should only be used in situations where there is a need to keep the child or one of the parents out of probable danger.
 Ohio law allows the courts to grant emergency temporary custody only in these circumstances:

 - Child endangerment due to drug or alcohol abuse of a parent

 - Alleged sex abuse

 A party must have some evidence of the above-mentioned situations to seek an emergency temporary custody order.
-It is not sufficient to make unsubstantiated allegations—you have to convince the court that there is a genuine issue that has placed the child or parent in a situation of potential danger.
-The evidence can be derived from various sources, including, but not limited to, documentation via police reports, social worker reports, school records, court records from domestic violence or abuse investigations, affidavits of the parties or witnesses, on-camera interviews.
+It is not sufficient to make unsubstantiated allegations—you have to convince the court that a genuine issue has placed the child or parent in a situation of potential danger.
+The evidence can be derived from various sources, including, but not limited to, documentation via police reports, social worker reports, school records, court records from domestic violence or abuse investigations, affidavits of the parties or witnesses, and on-camera interviews.

 If a court grants an emergency temporary custody motion, it will immediately issue an order to protect the parent and child.
 There will then be a full hearing that both parents will have noticed, and the court will consider all relevant testimony and evidence from both parents and witnesses.